altayeb1980/HotelDeals/ABOUT.md

   For that reason, I want to write acceptance tests using selenium.

-* Continuous Integration by connecting the project to Travis CI, I want to have the ability after each push to the GitHub the build
-  deployed automatically to the target folder on the GitHub.

-* Deployed the project to heroku by using the travis CI.
+* Deployed the project to heroku by using the travis CI, as of now the build created automatically to the GitHub by travis CI.